 "I've had it!"
-Staff moral problems, staff work scope problems and staff personal problems.
+Staff morale problems, staff work scope problems, and staff personal problems.
 "Sometimes I'm not sure who's the employee and who's the boss"

 I'm going to give you 5 reasons why doing it in-house or yourself might be a bad idea.

 1. It's Cheaper.
 Really.

 How can that be?
 Consultants could be 30-50% higher per hour than full-time staff.
 Are you sure?

 Turns out it is, by a long shot.
 Full time employees get paid regardless.
 Day in, day out.
 On leave, on medical, having coffee, having a smoke break. etc etc. Especially a business where it is cyclical, you'll going to have peaks and troughs.
 When there's nothing on, these people still get paid!